The untold secret to avoiding price pain

-If your primary target group consists only of men, consider changing the colour of your price tag to red.
+If your primary target group consists only of men, consider changing the color of your price tag to red.
 A study revealed that, in contrast to women, men believe a price is fairer when presented in red instead of black.
 Men experience positive emotions when looking at red prices and base their decision on these.
-Women, on the other hand, evaluate a price more sceptically and thoroughly when displayed in the colour red.
+Women, on the other hand, evaluate a price more sceptically and thoroughly when displayed in the color red.

 Amount of digits

 The written numerical length –the number of digits– plays a role for the first impression of a price.
 People perceive €999.99 as significantly higher than €999.
 Even though the economic value is the same.
 This misperception is referred to as charm pricing.
 We will talk about that later.
 First, we will give you a few tips on reducing the price pain for long prices.